 Canton Mortgage Broker Arrested for Alleged Drug Violations

-State Police detectives assigned to Norfolk District Attorney Michael Morrissey’s Drug Task Force, working with Canton and Stoughton detectives, have seized as much as 70 pounds of alleged marijuana and $110,000 in possible drug proceeds – arresting four, according to DA Morrissey on Wednesday.
+Massachusetts State Police detectives assigned to Norfolk District Attorney Michael Morrissey’s Drug Task Force, along with Canton and Stoughton detectives, seized close to 70 pounds of alleged marijuana and $110,000 in possible drug proceeds – arresting four, including a mortgage broker from Canton.

 William H. Newman, age 32, of Canton pled not guilty Wednesday, Jan.
 23, at his Stoughton District Court arraignment to trafficking in marijuana and conspiracy to violate the drug law.
 Assistant District Attorney Michael C. Connolly asked that Newman successfully argued for $50,000 cash bail.
 He is due back Feb.
 12 for pre-trial conference.
 Newman’s occupation was given as Mortgage Broker at Newman Financial Group in Canton.

 Stoughton College Student Dies in Amherst Apartment Fire

 Jake Hoffman, 21, of Stoughton, was identified as the UMass Amherst college student who died in an early morning fire in an off-campus apartment building in Amherst Jan.
 21.

 Hoffman, a 2009 graduate of Stoughton High School, was in his senior year at the UMass Amherst, studying Hospitality and Tourism Management.

 Fire crews responded to a three-alarm fire at the Rolling Green apartment complex in Amherst around 4:45 a.m. on Monday.
 The fire, which caused severe damage to the building, displaced 32 people, 22 of whom are students at UMass, according to The Republican of Springfield.